A generic diffusion-based approach for 3D human pose prediction in the wild: Experiments

 \subsection{Ablations Studies}

-Here, we investigate different network design choices and report ADE (mm) on Human3.6M~\cite{h36m} Setting-B. The full model gives an ADE of $63.3$mm.
-Predicting in one level, i.e., $100\%$ at once without having short and long prediction blocks, can increase ADE to $65.5$mm, mainly caused by wrong predictions in longer horizons.
-Predicting in $3$ levels, i.e., predicting $20\%$, $20\%$, and $60\%$ in a sequential manner, lowers the performance to $66.9$ because cascading multiple stochastic processes generates either random results or not diverse.
-The same effect exists for $K$ where a smaller $K=2$ fades the benefit of 2-level prediction (ADE of $65.1$mm) and a larger $K=10$ makes the task of short-term prediction harder; thus, ADE increases to $66.6$mm.
+Here, we investigate different design choices of the network and report ADE on Human3.6M~\cite{h36m} Setting-B. For faster training, only a fifth of the dataset was utilized in this section.
+The full model yielded an ADE of $63.3$mm.
+When predicting in one stage, without any subdivisions, the ADE increased to $65.5$mm due to erroneous predictions in longer time frames.
+Conversely, when predicting in three stages, i.e., $20\%$, $20\%$, and $60\%$, the performance dropped to $66.9$mm, as cascading multiple stochastic processes leads to either random outcomes or a lack of diversity.
+This illustrates the efficacy of two-stage prediction.
+Another important factor is the length of short-term prediction.
+In our experiments, a prediction of $P=25$ frames was made with $K=5$.
+A lower $K=2$ reduced the benefits of two-stage prediction (ADE of $65.1$mm).
+On the other hand, a higher $K=10$ made short-term prediction more difficult, leading to an increased ADE of $66.6$mm.

-We have tested a quadratic scheduler instead of our cosine scheduler, and it increased ADE by $1$mm.
-In our full model, we have used 12 residual layers in our diffusion blocks.
-Decreasing it to 4 residual layers lowers the performance by $3$mm.
-We did not use more than 12 residual layers because of the large negative effect on sampling time.
-Moreover, we have done several experiments on the architecture of the transformers and observed that both spatial transformer and time transformer help in learning the spatio-temporal features of pose sequence, and eliminating them one at a time degrades ADE to $74.5$mm and $261.1$mm, respectively.
+We tested a quadratic scheduler instead of our cosine scheduler and it increased ADE by $1$mm.
+Our full model employed 12 residual layers in its diffusion blocks; however, decreasing this number to 4 resulted in a decrease in performance by $3$mm.
+We refrained from utilizing more than 12 residual layers due to the considerable negative influence on the sampling time.
+Moreover, we conducted several experiments on the architecture of the transformers and found that spatial transformer and time transformer both facilitated the learning of spatio-temporal features of the pose sequence.
+Eliminating either of these resulted in an ADE of $74.5$mm and $261.1$mm, respectively.